FAQs

 What can I expect in my first session?

-This first session is not only for gathering your history.
-You should also leave with a sense of relief, clarity, and hope that real solutions to your problems are available.
+This first session is not only for gathering information.
+You should also leave with clarity, relief, and hope that your problems can be resolved through therapy.

 Do you work nights, weekends, or early mornings?